XingxinHE/Hex/pages/Glossary.md

 - *ISO*: International Organization for Standardization.
 The C++ language is an ISO standard, ISO/IEC 14882.
 More information at [iso.org](http://iso.org/).

-- *lifetime*: the time from the initialization of an object until it becomes unusable (goes out of scope, is deleted, or the program terminates).

 - *loop*: a piece of code executed repeatedly; in C++, typically a for-statement or a  `while` -statement.

 - *move*: an operation that transfers a value from one object to another leaving behind a value representing “empty.”
 See also copy.